Los Angeles Lakers' Andre Ingram, 32, has stunning NBA debut after decade waiting for a call-up

 Andre Ingram seized the chance in his decade-in-the-making NBA debut Tuesday night, scoring 19 points in a stunning performance for the Los Angeles Lakers.

-Ingram spent 10 years grinding in the NBA’s official minor league system before getting the call up he'd been waiting for.
+Ingram spent 10 years grinding in the NBA’s official minor league system before getting the call-up he'd been waiting for.

 Los Angeles promoted the 32-year-old Ingram from its South Bay affiliate for the final two games of another dismal Lakers regular season, and the G Leagues’ career leader in 3-pointers hit a 3 on his first NBA shot.